OpenWIS/openwis-documentation/_backlog/OpenWIS-Backlog-000149.md

 kanMetric: 5.2
 kanSize: 8
 kanPriority: 5
+kanRepo:
 ---
 Amend Dissemination services to adopt pattern based on assignment of Subscriptions to pre-defined Channels common to existing MSS/FSS systems allowing them to be used more effectively as dissemination sub-systems.
-Design Review: June 2015 TC meeting
+Design Review: TC meeting